 The delightful Katong stretch of East Coast Road remains one of Singapore’s most exotic streets.

 Since young, I love going to this historical part of Singapore.

 During my primary school days, my extended family frequently had dinner at Mei Yuen Restaurant, a venerable roast meat eatery currently still operating at the start of the stretch.

 Those excursions stopped in the final years of the 80s.
 But thereafter, I still regularly head to Katong Shopping Centre for … ahem, never mind, I’ll elaborate on this later.

 As a working adult, I didn’t have much time or opportunities to visit.
 But whenever I could, I would never fail to have a bowl of Laksa at Mary’s Corner.
 Oh wait, there used to be a Waraku outlet here too; one of the franchise’s first outlets.
 My parents and I ate there several times.

 Yeah … the whole area holds many yummy and playful memories for me.

 And so I was really looking forward to this revisit.
-I’m thrilled to say the area is as vibrant as ever.
-You would seriously be spoilt for choice over what to feast on or chill with when there.
+I’m thrilled to say the area is as vibrant, as alive, as ever.
+You would seriously be spoilt for choice over what to feast on or chill with when here.

 East Coast Road: Singapore’s Most Exotic Food Street?